The Dream (short story)

-"The Dream" is a Gothic tale written by Mary Shelley and first published in The Keepsake for 1832.
+"The Dream" is a Gothic tale written by Mary Shelley and first published in late-1831 in The Keepsake.
 Set in France around the turn of the seventeenth century, it is the story of a young woman named Constance who is in love with Gaspar, the son of her father's enemy.
 Because their fathers killed each other in battle, Constance feels she cannot marry Gaspar, even though he loves her too.
 She spends a night on St. Catherine's Couch, a ledge of rock overlooking a river, in the hope that St. Catherine will offer her guidance in her dreams.
 She does, and Constance and Gaspar are married the next day.

 Summary

 Countess Constance de Villeneuve is a recently orphaned heiress living in Nantes, France, who is in love with the son of her father's enemy, Gaspar de Vaudemont.
 Their fathers killed each other in battle, and Constance feels torn between her love for Gaspar and her duty to her late father.
-Gaspar and King Henry IV, a friend of her father's, try to reassure Constance that it would be wrong to sacrifice her happiness, but she remains unsure.
-Unable to make a decision about the marriage, she decides to spend a night sleeping on St. Catherine's Couch, a ledge of rock overlooking the Loire river.
+Gaspar and King Henry IV of France, a friend of her father's, try to reassure Constance that it would be wrong to sacrifice her happiness, but she remains unsure.

+Unable to make a decision about the marriage, Constance decides to spend a night sleeping on St. Catherine's Couch, a ledge of rock overlooking the Loire river.
 Legend holds that St. Catherine will appear to anyone who sleeps on the rock and offer them guidance.
 Gaspar hears about this plan and, terrified for Constance's safety, keeps watch underneath the ledge all night.
 Constance dreams about Gaspar's death in battle, and the agony she feels about the idea of losing him convinces her that marrying him is the right thing to do.
 Just before she wakes up, she begins to toss and turn, and Gaspar rushes to her side.
 She awakens in Gaspar's arms, which have kept her from falling to her death in the river.
 She tells him about her dream and her decision to marry him, and they are married later that day in the chapel dedicated to St. Catherine.

 Publication history

-"The Dream" was first published in The Keepsake for 1832, a British literary annual.
+"The Dream" was first published in late-1831 in The Keepsake, a British literary annual.
 It was accompanied by an engraved illustration called Constance, painted by Louisa Sharpe and engraved by Charles Heath.
 It has since been reprinted in several anthologies.
 A fair-copy holograph manuscript of the tale is held in The Carl H. Pforzheimer Library in New York, which shows that Shelley edited the original version of the tale to better fit the illustration.